Travel.State.Gov > International Travel > Country Information > Eswatini International Travel Information

 Traffic Laws: Cars travel on the left in Eswatini, which requires U.S. drivers to exercise particular caution.
 Always carry your driver’s license as failure to do so will result in a fine.
 Cell phone use while driving is illegal in Eswatini.

-The Royal Eswatini Police Service sets up periodic road blocks and uses radar to monitor speed.
+The Royal Eswatini Police Service (REPS) sets up periodic road blocks and uses radar to monitor speed.
 If you are pulled over for a moving violation you are responsible for the consequences.
+The REPS sets up jaywalking stings which can result in fines and temporary detention for perpetrators.
+It is recommended that pedestrians use the available ‘zebra crosswalks’ when crossing streets.

 Public Transportation: Extreme caution is recommended if using mini-bus taxis, locally known as khumbis, which follow fixed routes and are flagged down by passengers almost everywhere in Eswatini.
 Many of these vehicles fail to meet minimal safety standards.
 Drivers frequently overload the vehicles and travel at excessive speeds.
 Fatal accidents involving these conveyances are very common.